 Cesar Chavez and Bobby Seale (of the Black Panthers) meet students from Malcolm X Elementary following a press conference on May 9, 1972 at Merritt College in Oakland, California.
-After the Press conference, they met students from Malcolm X Elementary School which is located in Berkeley, California.
+After the press conference, they met students from Malcolm X Elementary School which is located in Berkeley, California.
 Photo courtesy of Walter P. Reuther Library, Wayne State University.
-Photo by: Melanie King, 1972.
+Photo by: Melanie King,1972.

-Cesar Chavez and Jane Fonda lead a UFW march from Coachella to Calexico, California.
+Cesar Chavez and Jane Fonda march around Stockton, California in August 1975 during the second leg of the 1,000-mile march from Sacramento to Keene.
 Photo courtesy of Walter P. Reuther Library, Wayne State University.
-Photographer unknown, 1975.
+Photographer unknown,1975.